hoangthangta/ThangKAN/README.md

 * *device*: use "cuda" or "cpu"

 # Results
-It's important to mention that WNLI inherently struggles to achieve high validation accuracy.
-Additionally, KANs face significant challenges in achieving convergence during text classification if they are not trained on top of BERT.

 ## CoLA (10 epochs)
 | Network  | Training Accuracy | Val Accuracy | Training time (seconds) |